mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 ----------

 I'm pretty happy with the switch.
-Not sure how sockjs-erlang will handle increased load or what's memory footprint is like, but I'm already seeing much better application responsiveness than with BOSH.
+Not sure how sockjs-erlang will handle increased load or what's memory footprint is like, but I'm already seeing much better application responsiveness with SockJS.

 We'll see how it goes.